STOCKS

 Communication Services

-Media has underperformed the market in the recent quarter, affected by the deterioration of advertising conditions.
-In fact, Australia’s television advertising market abruptly slumped by approximately 13% in October.
-While there are undeniable structural pressures, we believe most media names are fundamentally cheap.
-Worsening advertising conditions will incentivize further cost-cutting, and we expect more consolidation.
+In media, while there are undeniable structural pressures, we believe most media names are fundamentally cheap.
+Worsening advertising conditions will force further cost-cutting, and we expect more consolidation.

 Undervalued stocks in the Communication Services sector